G12-Wanderwave/prd/template/9-design.md

 ## Frontend

-We are using room, mockito and the relevant spotify, firebase and google maps libraries.
-The app is maily coded for android on jetpack compose koltlin with some little code for the backend firebase functions in javascript.
+We are using Room, Mockito and the relevant Spotify, Firebase and Google Maps libraries and APIs.
+The app is mainly coded for Android in Kotlin using Jetpack Compose, with a little bit of code for the backendFfirebase functions in JavaScript.

 The main components are the 3 main screens :

-- The map screen representing the beacons
+- The map screen displaying the beacons
-- The track lists screen representing the different playlists of the user
+- The track lists screen displaying the user's playlists
-- The profile screen representing a user profile.
+- The profile screen displaying the user profile.

 There are some subscreens :